maiettada/soa_data/README.md

-# extraction of public administration data from official documents
+# Extraction of public administration data from official documents

 The following modules were used to perform a Named Entity Recognition of data from documents(mostly tenders) of the Public Administration.
 Those data describe the certifications that a company is required to have to apply for a tender; the certification are called SOA certifications.